A philosophical moment, if you don’t mind.

 It is thus time to come clean on who and what Rush Limbaugh was.
-It is time to accept that he was a racist, a fearful sexist who obviously had no place for strong women in his life, someone who traded on the physical and mental disabilities of others for ratings, one who used the power of his talent and pulpit to lead the easily swayed from the truth about what was happening to America only for the purpose of being viewed as on the “Right” side.
+It is time to accept that he pushed what can easily be taken as racist dogma, that he had all the trappings of a fearful sexist who obviously had no place for strong women in his life, someone who traded on the physical and mental disabilities of others for ratings, one who used the power of his talent and pulpit to lead the easily swayed from the truth about what was happening to America only for the purpose of being viewed as on the “Right” side.

 By accepting Limbaugh for all that he was, we can become better people and a better society.
 By refusing to do so, we remain weak, fearful, hateful, arrogant and egomaniacal.

 In death, there can be a healing, but only if we wish it.
 I hope that when I exit this earthly stage, I will have left behind some small element of wisdom or a positive memory that others can build on.
 It won’t all be roses, as there will be those who will speak ill of me for things I did, purposely or accidentally.
 I can see them already lining up for a final shot and spit into the grave.
 I accept that, as we all should.
 I take full responsibility for my actions, and hope to do better as the final days countdown.